redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 - ❌ properly add an alphabet bar to the import modal
 - ❌ fix scroll bars site wide to remove the up and down arrows
 - ✅ enter onkeybnoard in import modal should click on import
-- ❌ keyboard shortcuts should begin in intellegently useful points on the page
+- ❌ keyboard shortcuts should begin in intelligently useful points on the page
 ## 14. Bug Fixes & Issues
 - 💭 the home page randomly refrehses. repeatedly
-- ❌ review all logging and remove things that are no longer needed
+- ✅ review all logging and remove things that are no longer needed
 - ✅ we lost the tooltip on why the import refresh is grayed out

 ## 15. Infrastructure Investigation